We believe good corporate governance is essential to achieving long-term shareholder value.

 - Safety: Risks to employee, patient or community health and safety

-Our company’s Corporate Audit and Assurance Services group is accountable to the Audit Committee of the Board of Directors for assessing the adequacy and effectiveness of the company’s control environment in relation to the aforementioned core areas.
+Our company’s Corporate Audit and Assurance Services group is accountable to the Audit Committee for assessing the adequacy and effectiveness of the company’s control environment in relation to the aforementioned core areas.
 This responsibility includes the appropriate management and oversight of key company risks, in accordance with our corporate policy on audit, control and risk management.

 The goal of the ERM process is to provide an ongoing review, implemented across the company and aligned to company values and ethics, to identify and assess risk, and to monitor risk and agreed-upon mitigating action.
-Furthermore, if a risk transforms into an incident, the ERM process is utilized to provide an effective response and business continuity plans are in place.
-If the ERM process identifies a material risk, it will be elevated through our CEO and our company’s Executive Committee to the full Board of Directors for its consideration.
+Furthermore, if a risk transforms into an incident, the ERM process ensures that effective response and business continuity plans are in place.
+If the ERM process identifies a material risk, it will be elevated through our CEO and our company’s Executive Committee to the full Board of Directors for consideration.

-For additional details on risk management, please see our company’s 2019 Proxy Statement (pages 19-20).
+For additional details on risk management and examples of the Board committees’ responsibilities in risk oversight, please see our company’s 2020 Proxy Statement (page 18).

 We are committed to a policy of full, accurate and timely disclosure of all material information in order to keep shareholders and the investing public informed about the company’s business and operations.
 Accordingly, we have established a corporate disclosure policy that articulates the standards, processes and governance for the company’s disclosure practices.
 Pursuant to the policy, our Disclosure Committee oversees the company’s disclosure practices and disclosure obligations.

 Our company’s compensation programs are designed to align the interests of our executives with the interests of our shareholders.
-Each year, the Board of Directors considers the outcome of shareholder advisory votes on executive compensation when making decisions relating to the compensation of the company’s executive officers, including the chief executive officer, and to our executive compensation program and policies.
+Each year, the Board of Directors and the Compensation and Benefits Committee considers the outcome of shareholder advisory votes on executive compensation when making decisions relating to the compensation of the company’s executive officers, including the CEO, and to our executive compensation program and policies.

 In 2019, shareholders continued their strong support of our executive compensation programs, with 93 percent of the votes cast for approval of the “say on pay” proposal at the 2019 Annual Meeting of Shareholders.
 The Board believes that the voting results demonstrate our shareholders’ support of the philosophy, strategy and objectives of our executive compensation programs.
 Furthermore, we continue to engage in direct constructive dialogue with our shareholders regarding our executive compensation programs and policies to ensure that investors understand how these programs and policies support our long-term strategic objectives.